petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-github-repository.md

 By default, the GitHub organization's [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) must also have the `admin:repo_hook` permissions in order for the CI service to successfully integrate using the default web hook.

 However, it is recommended to set the `LCP_CLI_SCM_MANAGE_HOOKS` [environment variable](../reference/defining-environment-variables.md) to `false` in your [CI service](../platform-services/continuous-integration.md).
-This disables automatic management of the web hook (which is no longer needed after you have finished setting up integration with your repository), and allows you to remove the (admin-level) `admin:repo_hook` permissions from the personal access token DXP Cloud uses:
+This disables automatic management of the web hook (which is no longer needed after you have finished setting up integration with your repository), and allows you to remove the (admin-level) `admin:repo_hook` permissions from the personal access token Liferay Cloud uses:

 ![You can remove the admin:repo_hook permissions from the personal access token if you disable automatic web hook management.](./configuring-your-github-repository/images/06.png)